Ngz91/dotfiles/README.md

 (:q+enter to exit vim)
 <br/><br/>

-Test this changes by rebooting into Arch
+Test these changes by rebooting into Arch
 ```
 reboot
 ```